This easy to follow tutorial will explain step by step how to convert .flac files to .mp3 files in Ubuntu Linux.

-- Once Sound Converter opens, select Edit -> Preferences
+- Once Sound Converter opens, click the Preferences button (see screenshot below)

 - From the Where to place results? section, select the location where you want to save your converted MP3 files.
 In the How to name files? section, I prefer the default (Save as input, but replace the suffix) – but you can make any change to suit your preferences.

 - Now it’s time to convert some flac files.
-Select Add Folder if you have a folder of flac files (that’s how I’ll be doing it in this example) or Add File if you just want to convert one.
+Select Add File if you just want to convert a few tracks (that’s how I’ll be doing it in this example) or Add Folder to select an entire folder of .flac files.

 - Finally it’s time – click the Convert button from the top Toolbar.